 If you’re short on time, you can just skip to the Quick Guide at the end of the article.
 If not, join me in exploring Veliko Tarnovo!

-Veliko Tarnovo Street Art
+Veliko Tarnovo street art

 As we were wandering on old, narrow, terraced houses, some well-kept and renovated, others deserted and maybe close to falling apart, we discovered by interesting and beautiful wall art.
+A favorite of mine, which we discovered by pure luck, is the painted staircase.

-A Secret Garden After a wedding ceremony
+A secret garden after a wedding ceremony

 While we were walking, we went down some other stairs and we ended up in a hidden garden of what I believe was a deserted church.
 However, it looked as if someone had held a wedding ceremony there not too long ago.
 The decorations on the ceiling were still there, and so were some light installations, although several of the bulbs were missing: